-- Sacramento County shall create an evidence based and/or promising practice program called Valley Oak Youth Academy (VOYA).
-The intent of VOYA is to improve the outcomes of youth and public safety, reduce the transfer of youth into the adult criminal justice system, and ensure dispositions are in the least restrictive appropriate environment.
-VOYA will seek to reduce and then eliminate racial and ethnic disparities.
-VOYA also intends to reduce the use of confinement in the juvenile justice system by utilizing community-based responses and interventions. - 2.
-Each youth committed to VOYA shall have an individual rehabilitation plan (IRP) developed within 30 days of their commitment order.
-The 30-day IRP will be based on comprehensive assessment of the youth.
-The comprehensive assessments will be shared with a multi-disciplinary team who will develop the IRP within 30 days.
-The MDT will include input from the youth, the youth's family, community advocate/messenger, mental and behavioral health clinicians, educational professionals, treatment providers, District Attorney, Defense Council, and any other person the Court deems appropriate.
-The IRP will identify the needs of the youth based on the comprehensive assessments and describe the rehabilitation treatment, plan for education, programming, and be trauma informed, evidence based, and culturally responsive. - 3.
-Sacramento County will house our realigned youth at the Youth Detention Facility (YDF).
-This facility will have probation officers trained in trauma informed care, motivational interviewing, equity, and implicit bias training. - 4.
+- 1. Each youth committed to VOYA shall have an individual rehabilitation plan (IRP) developed within 30 days of their commitment order.
+The 30-day IRP is based on comprehensive assessment of the youth.
+The comprehensive assessments are shared with a multi-disciplinary team who will develop the IRP within 30 days.
+The MDT will include input from the youth, the youth's family, Community Advocates/credible messenger, mental and behavioral health clinicians, educational professionals, treatment providers, District Attorney, Defense Council, and any other person the Court deems appropriate.
+The IRP will identify the needs of the youth based on the comprehensive assessments and describe the rehabilitation treatment, plan for education, programming, and be trauma informed, evidence based, and culturally responsive. - 2.
 Youth committed to VOYA will receive services and support in accordance with their IRP.
-Specifically, youth will receive treatment for all their needs, including but not limited to; health, mental, emotional, any disabilities, any gender issues, and special needs.
-Youth will also be provided education in accordance with their IRP and be approached in a trauma-informed, evidence-based, and culturally responsive manner. - 5.
-In order to prepare each youth for re-entry into the community, each youth at VOYA shall be given a Re-entry Team at the time of admission into VOYA.
-This team will be composed of a Support Coordinator, Community Advocate/Credible Messenger, and dedicated Probation Officer.
+Specifically, youth will receive treatment for all their needs, including but not limited to health, mental, emotional, any disabilities, any gender issues, and special needs.
+Youth will also be provided education in accordance with their IRP and be approached in a trauma-informed, evidence-based, and culturally responsive manner. - 3.
+The Sacramento County Office of Education provides high school education services to both general population and VOYA youth through El Centro Jr./Sr. High School, the Juvenile Court school within YDF.
+SCOE provides additional educational services to youth in VOYA with a greater focus on advanced studies and career development compared to what is offered to the general population, based on their age and high school graduation status.
+To further support youth in VOYA, Probation and SCOE desire to provide liaison services for VOYA youth transitioning and/or living in the community with a Project Specialist 1, staffed by SCOE and reimbursed by Probation.
+The Project Specialist will connect VOYA youth and families to educational services within the community and will provide support to assist in the transition process upon release from the YDF. - 4.
+To prepare each youth for re-entry into the community, each youth at VOYA shall be given a Reentry Team at the time of admission into VOYA.
+This team, when fully staffed, shall be comprised of a Project Specialist, Community Advocates/Credible Messenger, and dedicated Probation Officer.
 Together this team will work with the youth in making progress towards their IRP.
-This team will also help create a non-residential community based plan (NRCBP) for re-entry back into the community.
-Once the court finds the youth can be discharged into the community, this team will continue to work with the youth in the community and to implement the NRCBP. - 6.
-JJCCSC will continue to meet regularly to track, discuss, and assess information to identify gaps and opportunities to make adjustments needed for effective implementation of the 2023 Realignment Plan.
-Data will be collected and evaluated to determine appropriate funding allocations for the following year.
+This team will also help create a Re-Entry Plan 1for transition back into the community.
+Once the court finds the youth can be discharged into the community, this team will continue to work with the youth in the community and to implement the re-entry plan. - 5.
+JJCCRSC will continue to meet regularly to track, discuss, and assess information to identify gaps and opportunities to make adjustments needed for effective implementation of the 2024 Realignment Plan.
+Data will be collected utilizing various applications from all county agencies and evaluated to determine appropriate funding allocations for the following year.